 - identifying local collaborators for Penn investigators, and Penn collaborators for local investigators to pursue research projects, and

-- assisting Penn and Batswana investigators in obtaining IRB consent in Botswana through the Ministry of Health (MOH) and the Princess Marina Hospital IRB committees, and assisting with online training for study personnel to obtain certificates of human subjects research protection.
+- assisting Penn and Batswana investigators in obtaining IRB consent in Botswana through the Ministry of Health (MOH) and the Princess Marina Hospital IRB committees, and assisting with online training for study personnel to obtain certificates of human subjects research protections.

 2. To train investigators from Penn and Botswana who are interested in international research.

-We view capacity building in country as a central long-term mission of the Core.
+We view capacity building in-country as a central long-term mission of the Core.
 With the opening of a new medical school at the University of Botswana in August 2008 (the first in the country), enormous opportunities exist for mentoring and training our counterparts in Botswana.
 The Penn leadership of the International Core has outstanding relationships with the leadership at the University of Botswana, establishing an excellent environment for collaborative research.
 The excitement of international investigation is attracting many Penn trainees to Botswana for research experience.
-An important goal is to facilitate mentorship of trainees to develop the skills necessary to become future leaders in global health research.
+An important goal is to facilitate the mentorship of trainees to develop the skills necessary to become future leaders in global health research.

-Our research contributes to the general knowledge of best practices in health care provision in Botswana, and our research clinicians are involved in helping to develop the Botswana Ministry of Health's National Guidelines regarding HIV, TB, and Cervcial cancer care, and related illnesses.
+Our research contributes to the general knowledge of best practices in health care provision in Botswana, and our research clinicians are involved in helping to develop the Botswana Ministry of Health's National Guidelines regarding HIV, TB, and Cervical cancer care, and related illnesses.

 Learn more about what services are available to researchers through the CFAR International Core.